top of page

 We acknowledge and thank Indivior Canada for the sponsorship that has supported the Western Canada Addiction Forum to be able to provide the three awards related to Innovation in Opioid Use Disorder Care and recognizing excellence in our field.

-Our 2025 Innovation in Opioid Use Disorder Care Awards
+Nominate for the 2026 Innovation in Opioid Use Disorder Care Awards

 Celebrating those who are innovating in opioid use disorder care.
 We are honored to offer the following three awards related to innovation and recognizing lifetime achievement, early career leadership, and effectuating change in the field.

-Our 2025 Distinguished Speakers
+Our 2026 Distinguished Speakers

 pouya new cropped.jpg